 Creating a Brand Narrative

 So, how would we visualize this unknown?
 How would we depict these massive, overbearing crises that impact a company’s existence in an uncertain future?
 For thousands of years, humans have relied on archetypal narratives to help describe abstract ideas.
 The hero’s journey shows up across cultures and throughout time.
 It’s a relatable narrative that doubles as a roadmap for facing change.
-We know that narratives serve a duel-purpose of conveying information.
+We know that narratives serve a dual-purpose of conveying information.
 The stories of ancient cultures often functioned as navigational instructions that could be passed down through generations.

 We developed a series, called Crushed By the Machine, with a hero, Alex, who represents a business leader navigating a changing landscape.
 Alex must lead the team through organizational crises and make the business more human.